STATEAlaska

 Alaska HAP Information Hotline

-Alaska Unemployment Insurance (UI) is designed to provide temporary benefit payments to eligible Alaskans who lost their jobs through no fault of their own, and who are ready, willing, and able to work.
+Alaska Unemployment Insurance (UI) is designed to provide temporary benefit payments to eligible Alaskans who lost their jobs through no fault of their own.

 How much is Alaska unemployment benefits?